paulrobertlloyd/paulrobertlloyd-v4/src/articles/2021/01/2020_in_review/index.md

   - featured
 syndication:
   - http://web.archive.org/web/20210103191629/https://paulrobertlloyd.com/2021/01/2020_in_review/
-photoset:
-  1:
-    - url: /media/1582756201.jpg
-      alt: Mocking Sam’s appearance in the New York Times with Mario and Chris.
-    - url: /articles/2021/01/2020_in_review/post_karaoke.jpg
-      alt: Post karaoke, pre street sing-off with Matt, Duncan, Matilde and Sarah.
-  2:
-    - url: /articles/2021/01/2020_in_review/rob.jpg
-      alt: Rob bringing me a birthday cake.
-    - url: /articles/2021/01/2020_in_review/jon_and_me.jpg
-      alt: Biking with Jon.
 ---
 I’m not sure why I recap some years and not others, but if any year needs recording, it is 2020.
 With a worsening climate, global pandemic and collapsing economy, [Cennydd was right to point out][1] that this was the year that the future began making good on its threats.